demisto/content/Packs/RSANetWitness_v11_1/Integrations/RSANetWitnessv115/README.md

 ### rsa-nw-file-alerts-list
 ***
-Get all alerts triggered for a given file
+Gets all alerts triggered for a given file.

 #### Base Command